akobr/mono.me/docs/42for.net/platform/road-map.md

 ## Version 1.2

+- powerfull SDK for any .NET application
+- handy toolkit for serverless applications
+- core runtime packages for Azure and Durable functions

+## Version 1.3

 - accessible and searchable supervisor's stream in the SPA
 - AI for detecting anomalies in the ecosystem runtime events
 - detailed SDKs for all actors